-Only one of the 23 species monitored shows significant positive trends in CES productivity Chaffinch).
-The discrepancy between the positive Chaffinch CES trend and the decline in breeding success identified by the NRS warrants further study, but increased survival rates in post-fledging period could contribute to this, although data are sparse for this vital period.
+Only one of the 23 species monitored shows significant positive trends in CES productivity (Chaffinch).
+The discrepancy between the positiveChaffinch CES trend and the decline in breeding success identified by the NRS warrants further study, but increased survival rates in post-fledging period could contribute to this, although data are sparse for this vital period.

-A positive trend might be predicted if climatic warming enabled multi-brooded species, such as Reed Warbler, to extend their breeding season, increasing the number of broods reared per adult (Dunn & Møller 2014).
-Eglington et al. (2015) found that, using CES data from across Europe, Reed Warbler was the one species experiencing temperature dependent increases in productivity, particularly in the north of its range and results of a recent food supplementation study suggest that this is as predicted if climatic change has increased food availability (Vafidis et al. 2016).
+A positive trend might be predicted if climatic warming enabled multi-brooded species to extend their breeding season, increasing the number of broods reared per adult

+(Dunn & Møller 2014).
+Whilst evidence for this is sparse for Chaffinch, Eglington et al. (2015) found, using CES data from across Europe, that another multi-brooded species, Reed Warbler, was the one species experiencing temperature dependent increases in productivity, particularly in the north of its range and results of a recent food supplementation study suggest that this is as predicted if climatic change has increased food availability (Vafidis et al. 2016).